 Throughout the year, Perth Airport undertakes a range of initiatives to achieve effective community engagement on airport matters.
-During the pandemic, some of our initiatives were impacted due to lockdowns, however we were able to maintain the following meetings, with some restrictions in place.
+These engagement forums include:

 Perth Airport Community Forum (PACF)

 Provides the opportunity for all members of the community to meet with Perth Airport team members and ask questions.
 The PACF is held quarterly at different locations, near Perth Airport.